trulyaldi/excel-extrapolation/README.md

 git pull
 ```

-If only the Python fitting code changed, use:
+If only the Python fitting code changed:

 ```text
 xlwings
 → Restart UDF Server
 ```

-If the Excel UDF names or arguments changed, use:
+If the Excel UDF names or arguments changed:

 ```text
 xlwings